Mortgage adviser

 Mortgage advisers use their in-depth knowledge of the market to find suitable mortgage products for their clients

-As a mortgage adviser, you'll advise them on the pros and cons of each product and help them determine how much they should borrow.
+As a mortgage adviser, you'll advise clients on the pros and cons of each product and help them determine how much they should borrow.

 If you're a 'whole of market' mortgage adviser, you may also be known as an independent mortgage adviser or broker.
 To fit this classification, regulations require that you offer advice on products from the whole of the market (though this will not include products available direct from lender) and offer your customers choice in how they pay for your services.